 Some children develop it because of an imbalance or weakness in the muscles supporting the spine.
 This is called neuromuscular scoliosis, and is common in conditions such as cerebral palsy or muscular dystrophy.

 Children who have leg length discrepancies may also develop compensatory scoliosis.

 The most consistent symptom is asymmetry of the back when leaning forward.

 Scoliosis usually lasts until treated.
 Curves less than 30 degrees do not tend to progress after puberty is complete.
 Those greater than 45 degrees, however, often tend to progress throughout life.

 The forward-bending test is the simplest way to screen for scoliosis.
 X-rays are used to confirm the diagnosis, and to measure and follow the angles of the curves.

 Bracing and surgery are the main methods of treatment.
 Surgery is often reserved for those with greater risk of long-term progression (usually those with curves greater than 45 degrees).

 Usually scoliosis cannot be directly prevented.
-Early treatment of underlying conditions, such as leg-length discrepancies, can prevent some scoliosis.
+Early treatment of underlying conditions, such as leg-length discrepancies, can prevent some cases.
 Also, preventing some underlying causes, such as taking folic acid to prevent neural tube defects, can prevent some cases of scoliosis.